llvm/llvm-project/llvm/docs/LangRef.rst

 which implements the semantics of C code `a<b?a:b`: NUM vs qNaN always return qNaN. `MINPS` can be used if `nsz` and `nnan` are given.

 In the real libc worlds, the bebhaviors of fmin may be quite different on sNaN and signed zero behaviors, even in the same release of a single libm implemention.

-Note that arithmetic on an sNaN doesn't consistently produce a qNaN, so arithmetic feeding into a minnum can produce inconsistent results.
-For example, `maxnum(fadd(sNaN, 0.0), 1.0)` can produce qNaN or 1.0 depending on whether `fadd` is folded.

 .. _i_maxnum: